'Learning to think not just to repeat!'

 Maths Department Initiatives

-1. The further integration of technology into the classroom
+2. The incorporation of technology in the classroom